Vyral/Gene_Agustin_Blog/_drafts/3-contingencies-that-can-protect-your-earnest-deposit.md

 Next, there’s the matter of the appraisal contingency.
 The appraisal period usually lasts between 17 and 21 days, which is a similar time frame to loan or finance contingencies.
 While inspections verify quality, appraisals verify value. **If an issue arises during any of these processes, the buyer may cancel the contract.** And assuming the cancellation is fair and doesn’t breach the terms of the contract, the buyer will be able to get their earnest money back.

-If you have any other questions for either of today’s special guests, you can reach them by phone or &nbsp;email.
+If you have any other questions for either of today’s special guests, you can reach them by phone or  email.
 You can give Tom a call at (916) 849-1090 or email him at [tralston@golyon.com](mailto:tralston@golyon.com).
 Or you can call Cindy at (916) 715-6899, or send her an email at [cralson@golyon.com](mailto:cralson@golyon.com).

 And, as always, if you have any other questions or would like more information from us, feel free to give us a call or send us an email.
 We look forward to hearing from you soon.

-&nbsp;